sudo-self/Rpi-shairport-sync/AIRPLAY2.md

 AirPlay 2 -- More About What Works
 ---
-* Two types of audio are received -- "Realtime" streams of CD quality ALAC (like AirPlay 1) and "Buffered Audio" streams of AAC stereo at 44,100 frames per second.
+* Two types of audio are received by Shairport Sync -- "Realtime" streams of CD quality ALAC (like AirPlay 1) and "Buffered Audio" streams of AAC stereo at 44,100 frames per second.
 The selection of stream type is made by the player.
 * Audio is synchronised with other AirPlay 2 devices, including AirPlay 2 devices that have their own master clocks.
 (Note: This has not been tested with multiple nearly-identical master clock devices such as with two HomePod minis -- Shairport Sync will get confused about which is the current master.)
 * Shairport Sync continues to support AirPlay 1, and offers an AirPlay 1 compatibility mode for situations where iTunes on macOS or macOS Music plays to multiple speakers and one of more of them is compatible with AirPlay 1 only.